cqframework/mct-ig/input/pagecontent/technical-requirements.md

 ###### Measure Calculation Tool

-The Measure Calculation Tool prototype is built as a [Spring Boot Application](https://spring.io/) that brings together all the required components and exposes a simple REST-based API to support use of the calculation features from any web client.
+The MCT prototype is built as a [Spring Boot Application](https://spring.io/) that brings together all the required components and exposes a simple REST-based API to support use of the calculation features from any web client.

 ###### Reporting Client